Oppo A1K Spotted on Thailand Certification Site, Launch Appears Imminent

 Earlier this month, Oppo A1K was reported to launch in India soon in the budgeted price segment.
 Now, the phone has allegedly been spotted on Thailand certification site NBTC, hinting at an imminent launch.
 The phone reportedly has also been spotted on several certification authority sites like TKDN in Indonesia, SIRIM in Malaysia, and EEC in Europe.
-The NBTC certification doesn't reveal any details, but the phone has been tipped in the past to sport a MediaTek Helio P22 processor, pack 2GB RAM, and a 4,000mAh battery as well.
+The NBTC certification doesn't reveal any details, but Oppo A1K has been tipped in the past to sport a MediaTek Helio P22 processor, pack 2GB RAM, and a 4,000mAh battery as well.
+The phone is also likely to feature Android 9 Pie with ColorOS 6.0.

 The Oppo A1K NBTC certification listing in Thailand was claimed to have been spotted by NashvilleChatterClass.
 The listing reveals nothing about the phone, but suggests that its launch is imminent.
 The Oppo A1K could be a variant of the Oppo A1 smartphone launched last year.